sur-shah/cse15l-lab-reports/Lab Report 2.md

 ### (Screenshot 2) What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 In this case the relevant arguments to this method are the url for the handleRequest method.
 With this the `add-message` path is checked but since this time it is different, the resulting final values of the `message` to equal `Hi there` and `user` to equal `Sur` field will be different.
 However, the program will follow the same format as before going through the first split("&") with the important argument being "&" and the second one inside the for loop with the important argument being "=".
-Now when adding to the chatHist arrayList, it will add a second entry being `Hi+there: Sur`
+Now when adding to the chatHist arrayList, it will add a second entry being `Sur: Hi+there`

 ### (Screenshot 2) How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 The values of the relevant fields of the class are changed with the `message` field being changed from "" to `Hi there` and the `user` being changed from "" to `Sur`.
-Also, the arrayList will now Look like `["jpolitz: Hello","Hi+there: Sur"]`
+Also, the arrayList will now Look like `["jpolitz: Hello","Sur: Hi+there"]`

 ### Private key
 ![image](https://github.com/sur-shah/cse15l-lab-reports/assets/156368641/45f96e34-003a-4249-91e5-0a33ce7a502c)